 Inflammatory Biomarkers and Mortality in COPD

-We’ve understood for years that chronic obstructive pulmonary disease (COPD) is not just a respiratory disease, but a disease of systemic inflammation, with COPD patients displaying higher levels than healthy controls of inflammatory biomarkers, including C-reactive protein (CRP); tumor necrosis factor alpha (TNF-a); interleukin-8 (IL-8); fibrinogen, albumin, and nitrates/nitrites.1 This inflammation contributes to the significant comorbidities seen in patients with COPD, particularly cardiovascular disease and depression.
+We’ve understood for years that chronic obstructive pulmonary disease (COPD) is not just a respiratory disease, but a disease of systemic inflammation.
+COPD patients display higher levels of inflammatory biomarkers, including C-reactive protein (CRP); tumor necrosis factor alpha (TNF-α); interleukin-8 (IL-8); fibrinogen, albumin, and nitrates/nitrites than do healthy controls.1 This inflammation contributes to the significant comorbidities seen in patients with COPD, particularly cardiovascular disease and depression.

 A new study in the American Journal of Respiratory and Critical Care Medicine now shows that adding a panel of inflammatory biomarkers to the clinical parameters typically used to predict mortality in patients with COPD can substantially improve the predictive value of those clinical markers.1

-The complexity and heterogeneity of COPD limits the ability of traditional clinical parameters like forced expiratory volume (FEV), age, and hospitalizations to predict outcomes.
-More recent multi-dimensional tools like the BODE index (body mass index, FEV1, dyspnea, and 6-minute walk distance) may improve prediction of outcomes.
+The complexity and heterogeneity of COPD limits the ability of traditional clinical parameters, such forced expiratory volume (FEV), age, and hospitalizations, to predict outcomes.
+More recent multidimensional tools, such as the BODE index (body mass index, FEV1, dyspnea, and 6-minute walk distance), may improve prediction of outcomes.

 Several biomarkers are associated with an increased mortality risk in patients with respiratory disease (not necessarily COPD), including CRP, chemokine ligand 18 (CCL-18/PARC), interleukin-6 (IL-6), and surfactant protein-D (S-PD).
 However, none has been definitively linked to COPD mortality.